Unlike Valor, Glory points can only be earned in the Competitive PVP mode in Destiny 2.

 The move from Skill-based to Connection-based matchmaking

-Just a few weeks ago, Bungie removed Skill-based matchmaking (SBMM) in favor of connection-based matchmaking (CBMM) for all PVP modes in the Crucible except for the Elimination, Survival, and Trials of Osiris playlists.
+During the Summer, Bungie removed Skill-based matchmaking (SBMM) in favor of connection-based matchmaking (CBMM) for all PVP modes in the Crucible except for the Elimination, Survival, and Trials of Osiris playlists.

 This means that instead of trying to pit you against opponents of similar skill, the game now favors connection speeds.
 This suddenly shattered every wall that separated players of different skill levels.
 To be clear, the removal of SBMM was sold as a way to improve the quality of matches.